 8. A Cultural Assortment

 India is a nurturing setting of a variety of cultures and religious beliefs.
-The cultural diversity is a major positive factor in initiating and welcoming growth and economic development in India.
+Cultural diversity is a major positive factor in initiating and welcoming growth and economic development in India.

 According to a new study, diversity spurs economic development and homogeneity slows it down.
 Geographical openness and cultural tolerance along with technological innovation are key drivers of economic progress.
 They deliver the motive force for intellectual, artistic, and technological evolution.
 Countries with great heights of diversity adjust to modern technologies and ideas in a much better fashion.
 Thus, we can say that cultural diversity has positively affected the growth of rising India.